 Where and how to install soundproofing blankets?

-However, if you want to get the best seal possible as not to allow sound to get through, you should use Velcro around the window frame and attach the blanket that way, making sure that it seals off the entire window completely.
+However, if you want to get the best seal possible, you should use Velcro around the window frame and attach the blanket that way, making sure that it seals off the entire window completely.

-The same thing could be done when using these blankets to soundproof a door, you could hang it from the door’s frame or you could use Velcro, or even nails, to firmly attach it to the door.
+The same thing could be done when using these blankets to soundproof a door, since you could hang them from the door’s frame or you could use Velcro, or even nails, to firmly attach it to the door.

 What makes a good soundproofing blanket?

-There are a couple of factors which determine if a soundproofing blanket is good or not;
+There are a couple factors that determine if a soundproofing blanket is good or not, but make sure that it’s as heavy as possible; if you have trouble lifting it, then you have a great blanket!

 Density: Density is very important, even more than thickness since a thick blanket may not be dense at all, which means that they won’t block any sound.